MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 Our point-cloud has now been converted to an optimized 3D mesh.
 In the next step we will bake a high-resolution texture to the 3D model to recover some of the visual fidelity that existed before decimation.

+## Bake a high-resolution texture to our low poly mesh

+One downside to reducing the number of polygons that are in a mesh is that much of the detail can be lost.
+However, there is a method of capturing the detail that exists on your high-poly 3D model and applying it as a texture layered on top of your low-poly model known as “texture baking”.
+Texture baking basically takes a picture of all the surfaces of your high-poly model and stitches those pictures into a quilt that is draped on top of your low-poly model.
+Doing this gives you the performance of a low-poly 3D model while maintaining some of the finer details of your high-poly 3D model.
+The steps below will walk you through this process.

+1. Add the **Labs AutoUV** node to the scene by right clicking in the geometry pane and navigating to **Labs > UV > Labs Auto UV** and change the method to **UV unwrap**.

+SCREEN SHOT GOES HERE

+2. Connect the **polyreduce output node** to the **AutoUV input node**.

+SCREEN SHOT GOES HERE

+3. Change your Viewport to **Vertical split** by clicking the **Viewport Layout** button and selecting **Two Views Side by Side**.

+SCREEN SHOT GOES HERE

+4. In the left ViewPane, set the view to **UV view** by left mouse clicking the drop down and navigating to **Set View > UV viewport**.

+SCREEN SHOT GOES HERE

+You will now see your unwrapped UVs in the left pane and your 3D model in the right pane.

+SCREEN SHOT GOES HERE

+5. Add the **Labs Maps Baker** node to the geometry pane by navigating to **Labs > Output > Labs Maps Baker (Beta)**.

+SCREEN SHOT GOES HERE

+6. Connect the **AutoUV output** node to the **LOW Resolution input** node of the **maps baker** node.

+SCREEN SHOT GOES HERE

+7. Connect the **particle fluid surface output** node to the **HIGH resolution input** node of the **maps baker node**.

+SCREEN SHOT GOES HERE

+8. Select the **maps_baker** node and change the preview channel to **diffuse** and **check diffuse** in the **Transfer** section of **Bake options**.

+SCREEN SHOT GOES HERE

+>[!TIP]
+>Save your project in a specific folder by clicking the file chooser highlighted in the image above.
+When we bake our texture, the .png texture file will be output into a render folder that is created in the root of the saved project.
+Saving your project into its own folder will make the baked texture easy to find.

+9. Highlight the **Maps Baker** node and click **Bake** in the options pane.

+SCREEN SHOT GOES HERE

+10. Right mouse click in the Geometry pane to access the TAB menu and navigate to **Managers >Material Network** to add a **Material Network** node to your scene.

+SCREEN SHOT GOES HERE

+11. Double click the **matnet** node to open the **VEX Builder** Pane.

+SCREEN SHOT GOES HERE

+12. Add a Principled Shader material by right mouse clicking in the VEX Builder pane and navigate to **Shaders > Principled Shaders**.

+SCREEN SHOT GOES HERE

+13. In the options pane, navigate to the **Surface** tab and change the **roughness** to **0.6** and **Metallic** to **0.1**.
+You can set these values to whatever you like.
+We have found these values in conjunction with leaving the other values at their default values to be a good starting point.

+SCREEN SHOT GOES HERE

+14. Next navigate to the **Texture** tab and under **Base Color** select the **Use Texture** box.
+Now click on the **File Chooser** icon and select the ***_color.png** texture that we baked out into the render folder earlier.
+Our principled shader is now ready for use.
+There are lots of opportunities in this material network for advanced users to further modify the material, but for this tutorial we will be using this configuration.

+SCREEN SHOT GOES HERE

+15. Click the back arrow in the **Vex Builder** pane to navigate back to our **Geometry** Pane.

+SCREEN SHOT GOES HERE

+16. Place a **Material** node into the geometry pane by navigating to **Material > Material**.

+SCREEN SHOT GOES HERE

+17. Next, connect the output of your **AutoUV** node to the input of the **Material** node.

+SCREEN SHOT GOES HERE

+18. With the **Material** node selected, click the **operator chooser** button and select the **Principled Shader** we just created by navigating to **file1 > matnet1** and selecting the **principledshader1** operator.

+SCREEN SHOT GOES HERE

+19. If you click the right side of the node to activate it in your viewport you will see the texture rendered on top of your low-poly 3D model.
+If it looks acceptable, we can move on to exporting the 3D model.

+SCREEN SHOT GOES HERE